 We also advocate for expanding telework and eliminating agency roadblocks to its effective use.

-For employees who need extra time off the job to care for a family member or themselves, NTEU was a strong supporter of the Family Medical Leave Act (FMLA).
-Today, we work to educate employees about the provisions of the law and are working tirelessly to accomplish the next step—paid parental leave.
+For employees who need extra time off the job to care for a family member or themselves, NTEU was a strong supporter of the Family Medical Leave Act (FMLA) and the paid parental leave program for federal workers.
+We are working tirelessly to accomplish the next step—paid family leave.

 Our federal civil service is known throughout the world as a professional, nonpartisan, merit-based workforce.
 NTEU leads the way in maintaining those standards on Capitol Hill, in the courts and at the bargaining table.
 Some of our achievements include shaping the Civil Service Reform Act of 1978, securing midterm-bargaining rights for federal unions at the Supreme Court level, and bringing about the end of a federal intern program that was undercutting the merit-based competitive hiring system.
 Our network of trained chapter leaders and stewards work hard to safeguard and strengthen grievance procedures, which are critically important elements of negotiated bargaining and help employees keep agencies accountable.